TobyTowler/TTypeRestructured/README.md

 # TType - Rebuilt to be object-oriented
 # About
 - my first large unguided project (technially TType was but this is a contuation)
-- Very open to any advice
+- very open to any advice
+- can use any .txt file as long its in the working directory

 # Releases
 ## V1.0